AN ARTIST-LED TATTOO STUDIO

 USER TESTING

 After completing the high fidelity prototypes I moved to unmoderated usability testing with two groups consisting of four users each.
-The users were grouped based on which of the personas they resemble.
+They were grouped based on which of the personas they resembled more.

 Group A: People who want to book their first tattoo appointment